unioslo/harborapi/docs/recipes/artifacts/delete-artifact.md

 # Delete artifact

 We can delete an artifact using [`delete_artifact`][harborapi.client.HarborAsyncClient.delete_artifact].
-The method takes a project name, repositry name and a tag or digest.
+The method takes a project name, repository name, and a tag or digest.

 ```py
 import asyncio